 None of those articles, however, explained how or why one might travel between universes or swap places with an alter ego.
 I suppose it really doesn’t matter, because the truth is I find myself here, in this uncharted universe, living a very different life than the one I had planned, and I’m not the same person I was.

-On some other timeline, on some other plane of existence, the old me is living the life I had planned.
-I picture her to be a peacefully content, self-assured Super-Mom, and a bit of a smug know-it-all,…very likely an insufferable pain in the ass.
-I’ll try not to judge her though because, bless her heart, she means well and doesn’t know any better.
+Which means that somewhere out there, on some other timeline, in some other plane of existence, another version of me is living the life I had planned.
+I picture her to be a peacefully content, self-assured supermom and a bit of a smug know-it-all—very likely an insufferable pain in the ass.
+I’ll try not to judge her, though, because, bless her heart, she means well and doesn’t know any better.

 After all, that universe, my old universe, was safe and predictable.